 Best DIY Face Mask

-Pattern for non-medical grade cloth face mask for community use
+Pattern for non-medical grade, multi-layer cloth face mask for community use

 Detailed, fully illustrated instructions